mscharley/dot/README.md

 ### TypeScript support

-This library is designed to work with either setting of the `experimentalDecorators` option in TypeScript 5.x or later.
-In TypeScript 4.x and earlier, you will need to enable experimental decorators as that is the only option for decorator support.
-In either case, the `emitDecoratorMetadata` is not required, and is not used for any functionality if enabled.
+This library is designed to work with either setting of the `experimentalDecorators` option in TypeScript 5.x or later. `emitDecoratorMetadata` is not required, and is not used if enabled.

 ### JavaScript support